Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-concepts.md

 This can work great for some environments, but note that creating the private endpoint doesn't ask you where the Private DNS Zone is located.
 Instead, if you select the private DNS integration option, it will check the resource group that you are deploying the private endpoint in to.
 This means it will often create its own Private DNS Zone, leading to duplication and mixup.
 It will also attach the private DNS zone to the network, which will create issues in most environments.

-If you are testing a single vnet implementation, this can be fine.
+If you are testing a single VNET implementation, this can be fine.
 But for most environments, it will make sense to deploy the Private Endpoint after the resource is created.

->[!NOTE]
+>**NOTE**
 > If you are using Infrastructure as Code, you can deploy out a Private Endpoint with the resource with the specific parameters that you need.
 These instructions are for Portal deployments.

 To do so, navigate to your resources networking tab, go to Private Endpoints tab, and then select **+ Private Endpoint**.